Ramsey degrees: big v. small: Introduction

 where the sum is taken over all the expansions $A^*$ of $A$.
 We then identify an abstract property of objects we refer to as \emph{self-similarity} and prove that the equality holds in the above identity involving the big Ramsey degrees whenever $S^*$ is self-similar.

 In Section~\ref{rdbas.sec.appls} we apply the abstract machinery developed in the paper to show that if a countably infinite relational structure has finite big Ramsey degrees, then so do its quantifier-free reducts.
+In particular, reducts of a many combinatorially interesting structures such as $(\QQ, \Boxed<)$, the random graph, the random poset and the random tournament all have finite big Ramsey degrees.
 Moreover, we prove that if an ultrahomogeneous countably infinite structure has finite big Ramsey degrees, then so does the structure obtained from it by adding finitely many constants.
-In particular, it follows that the reducts of $(\QQ, \Boxed<)$, the random graph, the random tournament and $(\QQ, \Boxed<, 0)$ all have finite big Ramsey degrees.
+It follows that all the 116 reducts of $(\QQ, \Boxed<, 0)$ also have finite big Ramsey degrees.